angel-git/tarkov-stash/README.md

 - Set _found in raid_ to items
 - Increase stock of items (currency, ammo)
 - Restore durability, usage etc from armors, keys, meds...
+- Open containers and backpacks (internal layout might be wrong)

 ### Limitations